Godot is a 2D and 3D, cross-platform, free, and open-source game engine.

-Once you are done setting up your new project a new window will pop-up, this is the main window of Godot editor.
+Once you are done setting up your new project a new window will pop up, this is the main window of the Godot editor.
 You can now start building 2D and 3D games.

 The other method to install Godot

-Yes, there are more than one method to install Godot on Linux mint and Ubuntu.
+Yes, there is more than one method to install Godot on Linux Mint and Ubuntu.

 If you are okay with an outdated version of Godot, then you can follow this method.

 Click on the Main Menu >>> Software Manager >>> Search >>> Godot >>> Install